epmoses/renttent-final/readme.md

 ### Acknowledgments

 This app is a modified version of Colt Steele's YelpCamp app from his Web Developer Bootcamp course.
+Styling, migrating to Bootstrap 4 and other new features have been added.